- Our auction types both have a pre-bidding period of 4 to 7 days, followed by the final bidding at the advertised time.

 To bid on an auction click on the link to the auction from the home page.You will see a listing like this:

-You can also enter a maximum bid.
+'Maximum bid'.
 Here you can enter your bid and the system will automatically bid on your behalf up to this amount.
 If you enter a maximum bid that is equal to another bidder’s bid then their bid will be placed first.
 If you enter a maximum bid that is not consistent with the bid increments for the lot then your maximum bid will be adjusted.

 For example, if you entered a maximum bid of $10,054 for the above lot it will be adjusted down to the nearest bid acceptable i.e. $10,000.